IamJafar/Twitter_Scraping/README.md

   3. Snscrape
   4. Getoldtweets3

   For my project I have used SNSCRAPE library.

 # Libraries and Modules needed for the project!

  1. snscrape.modules.twitter - (To Scrape the Data from Twitter)
  2. Pandas - (To Create a DataFrame with the scraped data)
  3. Pymongo - (To upload the dataframe to MongoDB database)
  4. Streamlit - (To Create Graphical user Interface)
+ 5. Datetime - (To get the current date)

 # Snscrape